felipenlunkes/felipenlunkes/PROJECTS.md

 ## Tutorials

-[OSDevbr](https://github.com/felipenlunkes/osdevbr) is a set of tutorials and references in Portuguese for beginners to be able to create their first simple operating system for the x86 architecture
+[OSDevbr](https://github.com/felipenlunkes/osdevbr) is a set of tutorials and references in Portuguese for beginners to be able to create their first simple operating system for the x86 architecture.

 [![OSDevbr](https://github-readme-stats.vercel.app/api/pin/?username=felipenlunkes&repo=osdevbr&theme=dark)](https://github.com/felipenlunkes/osdevbr)